We all love giving treats to our dogs from time to time, but finding ready-made natural, raw, healthy treats can be tough.

-- Carbohydrates and starch (potatoes, sweet potatoes, rice, cereal grains).
+- Starchy carbs (potatoes, sweet potatoes, rice, cereal grains).
 Carbs serve no purpose in your dog’s diet and they can actually feed the harmful bacteria in your dog’s stomach!

 If you’re looking for a way to share the love with a yummy treat for your dog that’s also healthy, try one of these and see him jump for joy!

-Tell us in the Facebook comments what some of your favorite raw treat recipes!
+Tell us in the Facebook comments what some of your favorite raw treat recipes are!